FlingOS/FlingOS/Documentation/Markdown/Reference Articles/Displays-and-Graphics.markdown

 What this shows is how an application can use graphics to render 2D and 3D stuff along with video to play an MP4 file.
 The video is split into video and audio, with audio sent to the speakers.
 The video part of the MP4 file is merged (by the graphics card) with the application graphics (the image output) and then sent to the display controller.
 The display controller then uses video (described as type 2 above, e.g. HDMI) to send that to the physical screen.

-So graphics and video (type 1) sit alongside eachother.
+So graphics and video (type 1) sit alongside each other.
 Graphics combines with video to provide the input for display.
 Display then uses video (type 2) to transmit to the screen and the screen uses a display technology to actually produce the light which a human can see.

 ## So where to start?
 To start working with graphics there are a number of concepts which must be touched upon to provide sufficient understanding for the reader to be able to read other technical documents.
 The following sections will begin to explain some of the basic terminology.